English Placement Test Sample

-The reading section of Shoreline Community College's ESL placement test has five passages.
+The reading section of Shoreline Community College's English placement test has five passages.
 Each passage is followed by five multiple-choice questions.
 Here is a sample:

 1. What is the main idea of this reading passage?